blorto/resizablecsslayout/README.md

-# ResizableCssLayout Add-on for Vaadin 7
+# ResizableCssLayout Add-on for Vaadin 8

-ResizableCssLayout is an UI component add-on for Vaadin 7.
+ResizableCssLayout is an UI component add-on for Vaadin 8.

 ## Online demo

-Try the add-on demo at http://pekka.app.fi/resizablecsslayout-demo/
+Try the add-on demo at http://pekka.app.fi/resizablecsslayout-demo/ (vaadin 7 demo)

 ## Download release